Architects: PLAN 01

-Project team: Jean Bocabeille, Anne-Cécile Comar, Philippe Croisier, Christophe Ouhayoun, Stéphane Pertusier, Ignacio Prego, Dominique Vitti, Anne-Charlotte Zanassi, Julien Zanassi and Nicolas Ziesel
+Project Team: Jean Bocabeille, Anne-Cécile Comar, Philippe Croisier, Christophe Ouhayoun, Stéphane Pertusier, Ignacio Prego, Dominique Vitti, Anne-Charlotte Zanassi, Julien Zanassi and Nicolas Ziesel

-Project manager: Daniela Miccolis
+Project Manager: Daniela Miccolis

 Budget: US $2,72 M

+From the architect.
 FROM A FREE THINKER CEREMONIAL TO A MASS PRACTICE

 Largely marginal in the 1970’s, cremation has experienced a slow but regular progress for the last 20 years, reaching a 29% rate today.
 In 2030, cremation will become the main funeral practice in France, outreaching the symbolic 50% rate.
 This true reversal of traditions underlines the progressive spreading of cremation, both geographically, outside major urban centres, and socially, religious and older people are less opposed to cremation.

 If cremation is becoming a major practice on a strict number basis, some of its aspects are still influenced by former perceptions.
 In many ways, it is still evocating the roughness and the severity of a ceremonial for free thinkers and reprobate people.
 The difficulty of combinating cremation with a truly respectful and solemn ceremony still remains.
 It is particularly perceptible in the architectural layout of crematoriums.
 They are not well conceived, not very appropriate to this difficult and particular situation; they make the mourning process even more complicated and painful.

 In the continuity of what have been made in Northern Europe, a reflection on the architectural quality of crematoriums in France is more than needed.